 Prenuptial agreements are beneficial to both parties as it stipulates their financial obligations during the marriage and after the separation.
 Some of the benefits of getting a prenup include:

-- It assists form an estate plan
+- It assists forming an estate plan

 - It assists in clearly outlining what is communal property and separate property

 - It assists structure a plan in the event the marriage doesn’t work

 - It helps mitigate future strife.

 What Should Our Agreement Include?